jekrch/eurovision-ranker/README.md

 - Explore official voting results from previous years
 - View geographical heat map of rankings
 - Create multi-category rankings with weighted totals

+## Pairwise Comparison Sorter

+Want to rank contestants from different years side-by-side?
+Eurovision Ranker includes a smart sorter tool:

+*   **Pick Any Mix:** Select any group of contestants you want to compare, regardless of the year they competed.
+*   **Simple Choices:** The tool shows you two contestants at a time, and you simply pick your preference.
+*   **Efficient Ranking:** Based on your choices, the sorter infers other relationships.
+For example, if you prefer A over B, and B over C, it learns you prefer A over C *without asking again*.
+This process minimizes the number of comparisons needed to generate your complete, personalized ranking for the selected group.

+This lets you create rankings that accurately reflect your preferences in a quick and simple way.

 ## Stack